bhmdev/trip-tracker-api/README.md

 The MVP has a single user creating trips  that belong to them and can be edited by them alone.

-After our initial planning meeting where we outlined how we wanted to function as a group/distribute roles and assignment, we created the forms for the desired functions and the CRUD operations.
+After initial planning where I outlined how I wanted my app to function, I createed the desired forms and CRUD operations.

-Events for the submit actions were created and linked to the API calls
+Trips for the submit actions were created and linked to the API calls.

-Decided that we would do a Many-to-Many between events and users.
+Decided to make success/failure messages.

 **Unsolved Issues & Future Goals**